 - Up to 500 miles: $2,900

 Your costs will vary greatly depending on the number of bedrooms in your household.
 For example, a 250-mile relocation for a 5 bedroom home could cost over $5,000 or as little as $1,200 – it all depends on the specifics of your move and any special services or requirements you may have.

 How to Estimate Moving Costs

-Moving a long distances is a bit different than moving locally, as local moves are priced based on an hourly rate for labor along with any additional fees for services.
-Long-distance moves are calculated based mainly on volume or weight and distance, which is why a moving calculator found online can be very helpful.
+Moving a long distances is a bit different than moving locally, as local moves are priced based on an hourly rate for labor along with any additional fees for services. cross country moves are calculated based mainly on volume or weight and distance, which is why a moving calculator found online can be very helpful.

 In the meantime, some of the major things influencing the cost of long-distance moves are listed below.

 - Size of your move: The larger your move, the more expensive you can expect it to be.

 - Distance of your move: At longer distances, your prices for moving will increase, even if it’s a local move because more travel time equals more time on the clock.